Fuelling change: how covid-19 is impacting Brazil’s oil industry

 Meanwhile, Machado Meyer’s Szyfman highlights how there has been a spike in domestic demand for liquefied petroleum gas, though he adds that this is mostly due to consumers’ fear of perceived shortage, “not because of macroeconomic or market fundamentals.”

-What should lawyers do?
+What should legal do?